conradakunga/Blog/_posts/2021-09-07-30-days-of-net-6-day-2-friendly-to-newcomers.md

 ![](../images/2021/09/CodeRightBefore.png)

-If you are an experience developer in Java or C++ or any of the traditional object oriented languages you will probably understand what is happening in this file.
+If you are an experienced developer in [Java](https://docs.oracle.com/en/java/), [C++](https://docs.microsoft.com/en-us/cpp/?view=msvc-160) or any of the traditional object oriented languages you will probably understand what is happening in this file.
 The syntax and keywords are even mostly the same.

 If, however, you are a student, or are a hobbyist who wants to try out the language, you will wonder what these things are: